Moving to Denmark

 As a society firmly rooted in egalitarian principles, Denmark, likes its Nordic neighbours, has been forward thinking in in spearheading progressive policies such as 52 week maternity leave.

 It’s not just families which are being drawn to Denmark either.
 More and more young professionals are weighing up moves to this part of Northern Europe, ditching rat race lures of high wages in favour of work/life balance.

 Denmark is a nation of stunning coastlines and consists of a large peninsula, Jutland, and many smaller islands, which are collectively known as the Danish Archipelago.

 From hiking through naturals parks and forests to swimming in crystal clear lakes, there is no shortage of natural splendours to indulge in.
 With state of the art infrastructure, the Danish countryside is only a short train ride or cycle away.

 Those in search of warmer climates may be disappointed by the cold and dark Danish winters but have no doubt that Danish culture is both warm and welcoming with a large emphasis on family life.

 In fact, the Danish even have a word, ‘hygge’ which means creating a warm and cozy atmosphere and enjoying the good things in life with family and friends.
 So if it’s a slice of hygge you are after, then a move to cosmopolitan Copenhagen or perhaps outdoorsy Odense may well be in order.

 Shipping My Effects to Denmark

 White & Company move thousands of families around the globe each year and have branches all over the UK.
-We can arrange a free no obligation home survey and quotation.
+We can arrange a free no obligation home or virtual survey and quotation.